react-navigation/react-navigation.github.io/versioned_docs/version-7.x/route-object.md

 sidebar_label: Route object
 ---

-Each `screen` component in your app is provided with the `route` prop automatically.
+Each `screen` component in your app is provided with the `route` object as a prop automatically.
 The prop contains various information regarding current route (place in navigation hierarchy component lives).

 - `route`
   - `key` - Unique key of the screen.
 Created automatically or added while navigating to this screen.